Sunday, June 15, 2025

 Searching the now cleared floor, the adventurers found no mimics.
 But they did find a scroll of Hold Person and a stash of recently-hidden diamonds which Ned desperately claimed no knowledge of (no-one believed him).
 Yvonne also recovered four paintings from an old art gallery, all created by James Montecrux himself.
 The first three were beautiful depictions of the mansion before the coming of the Eternal Winter - definitely valuable, but she staunchly refused to sell any of her ancestor’s creations.
 The last was half-finished, but appeared to depict a sea cave looking out onto the Empty Sea.

-Making their way back downstairs, the adventurers stopped briefly to recover loot from the smouldering corpse of the dead ant, before approaching the basement stairs.
-As Malakai took the first step, a bone-chilling scream that morphed into a deranged giggle was heard from the dark basement - rapidly approaching the foot of the stairs.
+Making their way back downstairs, the adventurers stopped briefly to recover loot from the smouldering corpse of the dead ant (including its massive mandibles, which Dr. Holmen harvested for later use).
+The party soon arrived at the basement stairs.
+As Malakai took the first step, a bone-chilling scream emerged from the dark cellar - rapidly approaching the foot of the stairs.

-Ned begged everyone to retreat, but Yvonne pulled out the scroll of Detect Magic (that she’d liberated from Sir Hancock’s corpse) and smugly identified the noise as a Magic Mouth spell.
+Ned begged everyone to retreat, but Yvonne produced the scroll of Detect Magic that she’d liberated from Sir Hancock’s corpse and smugly identified the noise as a Magic Mouth spell.
 Casting Light on a brick, she tossed it down the stairs - illuminating a section of a dusty wine cellar.

-However, as the adventurers descended into the decrepit basement, they noticed a plate-mail clad corpse collapsed among the remains of a wine rack.
+The adventurers descended into the decrepit basement, noticing a plate-mail clad corpse collapsed among the remains of a wine rack.
 The man was dressed similarly to Malakai, in the vestments of the Crucified God’s followers.
 He was also several days dead - his neck horribly broken from where something had violently thrown him into the wine rack.
 With Detect Magic still active, Yvonne announced that the armour was in fact enchanted - although she couldn’t yet tell with what.

 As the wizard knelt down to perform a thorough arcane appraisal, the other adventurers busied themselves searching for loot stashes and secret doors.
 After all, a horde of alchemical gold might actually be hidden here if someone had cast a 2nd Level spell to ward the basement against intrusion.
 Their diligence was rewarded, as Malakai announced he’d found a camouflaged door on the far wall.